ShrutiGupta-08/Sparsh-/README.md

 # Sparsh
-A web Application project of hospital management system
+This is project of Hospital management system